autonome/metafluff/posts/2004/06/clinton-learns-a-lesson-about-carelessness/index.md

 ---
 layout: post
-title: Clinton Learns a Lesson About Carelessness
+title: "Clinton Learns a Lesson About Carelessness"
 published_at: 2004-06-24
 date: 2004-06-24
 tags: comedy political